 The signal boxes at Lewes, Newhaven Town and Newhaven Harbour will close and the signalling control of the line move to our state-of-the-art route operating centre at Three Bridges.

 The project will be replacing old signalling equipment and replacing it with more modern, more reliable technology, which means there will be fewer delays for passengers in this area of the network.

-Additional weekend closures of the railway in the Lewes area, for signalling upgrades and other railway works, will take place on:
+Weekend closures of the railway in the Lewes area, for signalling upgrades and other railway works, will take place on:

 Please contact your train operator for more information or visit National Rail Enquiries.